What is the age where children can decide which parent they want to live with?

 What is a contested divorce?

 A contested divorce is when one spouse seeks to get divorced and the parties cannot agree, or have not tried to come to an agreement, regarding how to divide the community and handle child custody (if applicable).
-A contested divorce is a longer process consisting of two “conference hearings” to attempt to reach a resolution, prior to a trial.
+A contested divorce is a longer process with divorce lawyers in Reno consisting of two “conference hearings” to attempt to reach a resolution, prior to a trial.

 How is child support determined under joint physical custody?